“When I will not be able to stand alone, it will be time to die”.

 Graph showing the trend of Ice Ages:

 “Every human being is composed of two parts.
-Only one is essential.
-The other is the superficial, artificial and acquired part that is formed in social life and that creates the <<person>> of the individual: person, here, in the original meaning of the word, that, as known, means mask, the mask of the actor (in opposition to the <<face>>, that instead you can correspond with the other part, the essential one).
-Depending on the individuals, but also depending on the type of civilization, the one or the other part can be more developed.
+Only one is the essential.
+The other is the superficial, artificial and obtained part that is formed in social life and that creates the <<person>> of the individual: person, here, in the original meaning of the word, that, as is known, means mask, the mask of the actor (in opposition to the <<face>>, that instead we can correspond with the other part, the essential one).
+According to the individuals, but also according to the type of civilization, the one or the other part can be more developed.
 The degenerative limit corresponds with a quite exclusive development of the superficial and constructed part, of the <<mask>>.”

 Introverts, you are the last of a kind, free in mind and spirit, the last hope for Europe and the European species: remember that our ancestors were originally as you are!